Article Table Of Contents

 The place with the lowest cost of living in Rhode Island according to the data is Pascoag.
 You can download the data here.

 There You Have It Mr. Or Mrs. Rhode Island Cheapskate

 If you're looking at the cost of living numbers in Rhode Island, this is an accurate list of the most affordable places to live in Rhode Island for 2020.

 Here's a look at the most expensive cities in Rhode Island according to the data:

 - Narragansett Pier

 For more Rhode Island reading, check out:

-Detailed List Of The Cheapest Places In Rhode Island
+The Most Affordable Places To Live In Rhode Island